Margaret A. Palmer: Education and career

 Palmer has a B.S. in biology from Emory University (1977), and completed her M.S.
 (1979) and Ph.D.
 (1983) in coastal oceanography at the University of South Carolina with a focus on hydrodynamics and dispersal of benthic organisms.
-Palmer was an assistant professor at Wabash College from 1983-1987, and then moved to the University of Maryland in 1987.
-Palmer was a program officer in Ecology at the National Science Foundation from 1999-2000.
+Palmer was an assistant professor at Wabash College from 1983 to 1987, and then moved to the University of Maryland in 1987.
+Palmer was a program officer in Ecology at the National Science Foundation from 1999 to 2000.
 From 2005 to 2011, Palmer was the director of the Chesapeake Biological Laboratory at which point she transitioned into her current position as director, National Socio-Environmental Synthesis Center.

 Research

-Palmer’s research focuses on restoration ecology, offering a new approach of incorporating human needs for ecosystem services into restoration plans to create sustainable environments for all species.
+Palmer's research focuses on restoration ecology, offering a new approach of incorporating human needs for ecosystem services into restoration plans to create sustainable environments for all species.
 Her research suggests it is unlikely for a disrupted ecosystem to be restored to original conditions so it is necessary to engineer a productive ecosystem that will serve the needs of the current biological community as well as the growing human population.
 Palmer also documents the relationship between stream recovery and water quality, finding that recovery is often dependent on removing the source of contamination rather than improving any physical stream structures.